-Download UGC New Academic Calendar 2020-21 PDF, UGC Revised Guidelines On Semester Exams, Final Year Exams will held in September – The University Grants Commission (UGC), which is the higher education regulator today announced the annual examination details along with a new academic calendar for all the universities and affiliated colleges.
-In the name of the Covid- 19 pandemic lockdown, the University Grants Commission makes some recommendations on the issues of Examinations and the Academic Calendar.
+Download UGC New Academic Calendar 2020-21 PDF, UGC Revised Guidelines On Semester Exams November – The University Grants Commission (UGC), which is the higher education regulator announced the annual examination details along with a new academic calendar for all the universities and affiliated colleges.
+In the name of the COVID- 19 pandemic lockdown, the University Grants Commission makes some recommendations on the issues of Examinations and the Academic Calendar.
 To avoid academic loss and for taking the appropriate measures, the UGC constituted this.
 In this meeting, the Expert Committee interacted with all stakeholders like Vice-Chancellors of the universities, Principals of the colleges.
 All of them submitted their Reports to the UGC through the email, phone, WhatsApp, online meetings, etc.

-Latest Update: The University Grants Commission (UGC ) Released a recent update on UGC Guidelines for the pending Final Semester Exams 2020.
-For all the Final Year Students, the pending University/college exams for Final Year are made mandatory.
-These exams would be planned to conduct in the month of September 2020 by the universities and higher education institutions.
+Latest Update: The University Grants Commission (UGC ) Released a recent update on UGC Guidelines for the first-year students.
+For all the first-year Students, the pending University/college exams are made mandatory.
+These exams would be planned to conduct in the month of November 2020 by the universities and higher education institutions.
 All the colleges and universities are currently shut due to the coronavirus lockdown.

 UGC New Academic Calendar 2020-21 PDF And Revised Examination Guidelines Below

 On the basis of the recommendations of the committee of experts, the Commission has drawn up “Guidelines on examinations and the academic calendar for universities in the face of the COVID-19 pandemic Lockdown”.
 A copy of this document is attached for reference.
 The UGC guidelines are nature advisory in covering important dimensions related to exams, academic calendar, admissions, online teaching-learning, and offer flexibility for adoption by universities.
 Universities can adopt and implement these guidelines in a uniform and transparent manner.
-On the basis of the Report of the Expert Committee, earlier guidelines were issued on 29.04.2020.
-In the view of COVID-19 Pandemic, these Examinations Guidelines Revised and new Academic Calendar also approved in Commission in its emergent meeting which is organized on 6th July 2020.
+On the basis of the Report of the Expert Committee guidelines were issued.
+In the view of the COVID-19 Pandemic, these Examinations Guidelines Revised and the new Academic Calendar also approved in Commission in its emergent meeting.

 - By maintaining the sanctity of academic expectations and the integrity of the examination process, universities can adopt alternative and simplified examination methods and methods to complete the process in a shorter period of time in accordance with CBCS requirements such as prescribed by the UGC from time to time.
 These can include MCQ / OMR based exams, open-book exam, open choices, assignment/presentation based assessments, etc.